awsdocs/amazon-ec2-user-guide-windows/doc_source/Hibernate.md

 + The instance retains its associated Elastic IP addresses\.
 You're charged for any Elastic IP addresses associated with a hibernated instance\.
 With EC2\-Classic, an Elastic IP address is disassociated from your instance when you hibernate it\.
 For more information, see [EC2\-Classic](ec2-classic-platform.md)\.
 + When you hibernate a ClassicLink instance, it's unlinked from the VPC to which it was linked\.
 You must link the instance to the VPC again after starting it\.
 For more information, see [ClassicLink](vpc-classiclink.md)\.

-For information about how hibernation differs from reboot, stop, and terminate, see [Differences Between Reboot, Stop, Hibernate, and Terminate](ec2-instance-lifecycle.md#lifecycle-differences)\.
+For information about how hibernation differs from reboot, stop, and terminate, see [Differences between reboot, stop, hibernate, and terminate](ec2-instance-lifecycle.md#lifecycle-differences)\.

 ## Hibernation prerequisites<a name="hibernating-prerequisites"></a>